LucaRegnicoli/configuration/Config.Json/src/Readme.md

-﻿This test provider has not been implemented.
+﻿This provider has not been implemented.

-It will test the functionality to serialise and deserialise the key/value structures from a json file
+It will provide the functionality to serialise and deserialise the key/value structures from a json file